How much does it cost to boil a kettle for a cup of tea? And how can you save?

 'Microwaves can boil water for a marginally cheaper cost than a kettle, but you need to work out the right timings and keep an eye on the water you’re boiling, so this isn't really the best method', says energy expert William.

-'Boiling water on a gas burner can cut your costs by a third,' says William.
+'Boiling water on a gas burner can cut your costs by a quarter,' says William.
 'Although this depends on your energy tariff.
 And you’ll need a stovetop kettle or a pan with a lid to boil your water safely and efficiently.'

 An even cheaper solution than the gas hob is to install an instant boiling water tap, which may have a larger upfront cost than simply buying a kettle, but can save you a pretty penny long term.